HanielB/2022.1-lp/_lessons/06-languages/binding-scopes.md

 ## Evaluating expressions with free variables

-To evaluate an expression with free variables we need to start the evaluation function with a valuation to these variables.
+To evaluate an expression with variables not bound within the expression we need to start the evaluation function with a valuation to these variables (in the initial state).

 ``` ocaml
 val e7 = Let("y", IConst 49, Prim2("*", Var "x", Prim2("+", IConst 3, Var "y")));